 Based on these ideas, the sages explain that God did not create all these curses in order to inflict pain on us.
 Rather, in His infinite mercy and love, God desired to give us a chance to cleanse ourselves of our misdeeds and to ultimately achieve forgiveness for our wrongdoings.
 The point of these curses – which are any difficulties that we experience in life – is to make us better, not bitter.
 They are meant to raise us up, not keep us down.
 Above all, the challenges in our lives are intended to lead us toward a path of repentance, which is also the path toward blessings.

-This is why the sages make a hard-to-understand comment on this section of the Bible.
+This is why the sages make a hard-to-understand comment on Deuteronomy 28:15 in the Bible.
 They teach that in-between the lines of these curses we can find the source of all blessings and comfort.
 From the curses, we can ultimately receive tremendous blessings.

 In the Jewish tradition, we are taught to make a blessing on the bad and the good that occurs in our lives.
 This is because, ultimately, everything – even those things that seem bad – are only for our good.
 When seemingly bad things happen to us, we have the opportunity to transform the experience into an overflowing fountain of blessings in our lives.
 We are able to cleanse ourselves, attain forgiveness, and become deserving of all that God has to give to us.